-A few years ago, we introduced our favorite Christmas countdown activity to #thebigone- the 25 Books of Christmas.
-I wrap up 25 holiday themed books sometime in November, and when December rolls around, he can open a book to read each evening.
-It’s a great tradition as it helps build excitement about the upcoming holiday, encourages family reading time, and can help build your home library, if you choose to participate in it in that way.
+A few years ago, we introduced our favorite Christmas countdown activity to #thebigone.
+We love it, and it’s one of the few holiday traditions we repeat each year.
+It’s a popular tradition called ‘The 25 Books of Christmas’.
+I wrap up 25 holiday themed books sometime in November – or October if I really get my act together!
+When December rolls around, he can open a book to read each evening.
+It’s a great tradition as it helps build excitement about the upcoming holiday, encourages family reading time, and can help build your home library.

-The first year we tried out this advent calendar, I purchased a mix of new and used holiday themed books to wrap. #thebigone was still pretty young at that point, and his library was nothing like it is today, so buying some books new almost felt like a necessity.
-The following year, I decided to try wrapping up a mix of holiday books we already owned, and some I purchased second hand. #thebigone was NOT having it.
-We took pictures that year as he opened his books each evening, and you can VERY clearly tell which books are new to him and which are not, based on a real smile vs. a fake smile.
-Everytime he opened one he already owned, he would remind me, in his matter of fact three year old way, “Mommy.
+The first year we tried out this advent calendar, I purchased a mix of new and used holiday themed books to wrap. #thebigone was still pretty young at that point, and his library was nothing like it is today.
+As a result, buying new books almost felt like a necessity.
+The following year, I decided to try wrapping a mix of holiday books we already owned, and some I purchased second hand. #thebigone was NOT having it.
+We took pictures that year as he opened his books each evening.
+You can VERY clearly tell which books are new to him and which are not, based on a real smile vs. a fake smile.
+Every time he opened one he already owned, he would remind me, in his matter of fact three year old way, “Mommy.
 My books are for reading.
 They are not for wrapping.
 Stop doing this.”
 [Sassy from the very start, this kid.]

-So the following year, we switched back to wrapping 25 books he had never seen before, and that continues to be the way we enjoy the 25 Books of Christmas at our house.
+So the following year, we switched back to wrapping 25 books he had never seen before.
+That continues to be the way we enjoy the 25 Books of Christmas at our house.
 Before you ask, yes, we own A LOT of holiday books.
-We pack them away January through November, and it’s always fun to open the boxes when the holiday season begins.
+We pack them away January through November.
+It’s always fun to open the boxes when the holiday season begins.
 We love to sort through them, and find favorites we haven’t read in a while.

 At this point, I buy only used books, because even I can’t justify the expense of 25 brand new books every December.
 (And I can almost always justify book shopping- just ask my husband!).
 If you’re interested in beginning this tradition with your family, here are some ideas about how you can get it started without blowing your holiday budget OR overloading your bookshelves this December.

 There’s no reason you have to introduce 25 new books each year.
-If your children won’t be as choosy as mine, you can save a ton by simply picking 25 books you already have and wrapping them.
-Choose your books early in the year, maybe August or so, and set them aside so there’s a break in reading them.
-This will help the books feel that much more special when they’re unwrapped in December.
+If your kids aren’t as choosy as mine, you can save time and space by wrapping 25 books you already own.
+Choose the books earlier in the year (July or August works well), and set them aside so there’s a break in reading them.
+This helps the books feel extra special when they’re unwrapped in December.

-Used books are just as much fun to unwrap, read, and share as brand new ones.
-Some of the places I regularly score great books at phenomenal prices are garage sales, thrift stores, Craig’s List, local mom swap groups on Facebook or other social media, library book sales, and kid’s resale/consignment shops.
-The Savers in my area offers ‘buy 4 books, get 1 free’ deals, and the Once Upon A Child near me has a ‘buy 5 books, get 5 free’ policy.
-You can save a ton off the cover prices if you check places like these early and often.
-But don’t wait until the last day of November to start hunting for deals- they’re going to be pretty picked over by then!
+Used books are as much fun to unwrap, read, and share as the brand new ones.
+I regularly score great books at amazing prices at garage sales, thrift shops, Craig’s List, local mom swaps groups on Facebook, library book sales, and kid’s resale shops.
+The Savers in my area offers ‘buy 4 books, get 1 free’ deals.
+The Once Upon A Child near me has a ‘buy 5 books, get 5 books free’ policy.
+You can save a ton by checking these options early and often.
+Don’t wait until the last day of November to start hunting!
+Things will be pretty picked over by then.

-Do you have friends or family members who are also interested in starting this tradition in their homes?
-Consider getting together each year, the more the merrier* to trade books.
-Make some decisions as a group before hand… Will you only swap holiday themed books, or does any topic go?
-Do you get to leave with the same number you came with?
-Who chooses first or is it a free for all?
-This is a great way to both save some cash on the 25 books you’ll need to make this countdown possible AND cut down on the books you have to store in your home.
-(I know, for some people, too many books are a possibility.
-I can’t say I understand, but I promise, I’m not judging you!)
+Do you have friends or family who would like to start this tradition as well?
+Why not get together each year to trade books?
+The more the MERRIER!
+[Get it?!
+MERRIER?!
+Christmas?!
+Ha!]
+Make some group decisions before getting together.
+Will you only swap holiday themed books, or does anything go?
+Do you leave the same number of books you came with?
+Who chooses first, or is it a free-for-fall?
+This is a great option to save some cash and cut down on the books you need to store at home.

-A short term free ‘rental’ of 25 books is a great way to keep your costs down, and also minimize how much new ‘stuff’ will be staying in your home- especially during the holidays when you know tons of new toys and gifts will be on their way shortly.
-The library will have access to a wide variety of books on any topic, and you’ll have a great selection of books celebrating all the winter holidays to choose from.
-You’re likely able to check the catalog online and even place holds on titles you know you’ll want so that you can just walk in and grab them.
-[Although in my opinion, wandering the stacks is part of the fun].
-Keep a list in a safe place of all 25 books you have out and when they are due back, so that you’re less likely to accrue late fines or misplace books.
-Renew online if you need to, and be sure not to mix the books in on your regular shelves.
+Short term free book ‘rentals’ from your library is a great to minimize costs and clutter during the holidays.
+(Not everyone needs 25 books on top of all the new toys and gifts making their way under the tree as well).
+The library has access to a wide variety of books on any topic.
+You’ll have a great selection of books celebrating all the winter holidays to choose from.
+You can probably check the catalog online and place holds on titles you want so you walk in to grab them.
+(Or just go wander the stacks!
+It’s fun, I swear!)
+Keep a list in a safe place of the books you have checked out and when they’re due.
+You’re less likely to accrue late fees or misplace books that way.
+Renew your books online midway through the month if necessary.
+And be sure not to mix the books in with your own shelves of books!